rita-barbosa/LAPR5-2425/docs/sprint-1/us-5.1.19/readme.md

 > **Question:** When listing operation requests, should only those associated with the specific doctor be displayed?
 >
-> **Answer:** _Waiting for client clarifications._
+> **Answer:** A doctor can see the operation requests they have submitted as well as the operation requests of a certain patient.
+An Admin will be able to list all operation requests and filter by doctor it should be possible to filter by date of request, priority and expected due date.

 ## 3. Analysis

 In this feature, operation requests will be displayed for the doctor to select from, allowing them to view, [update](../us-5.1.17/readme.md) or [delete](../us-5.1.18/readme.md) specific requests.
+The displayed operation requests will only include those submitted by the doctor.
+As clarified by the client, in addition to the doctor, an Admin will have the capability to list all operation requests and filter them specifically by doctor.

-With this functionality, the doctor will have the ability to filter operation requests based on the following criteria:
+With this functionality, both the doctor and the admin will be able to filter operation requests based on the following criteria:

 - Patient Name
 - Operation Type